 It’s time to unplug.
 It’s time to let our minds recover from the myriad inputs we are now exposed to.
 I think it’s time to let our minds settle, and make being still a habit.

 This morning, searching for an alternative launch-pad for the day, I changed up my routine.
 I went for a longer run – about 7km or so – and when I got home, I showered, had a quick green smoothie for breakfast, and instead of racing into the office, I sat on the back balcony of my house and meditated.

 I did the cross-legged thing for a while, but to be honest my legs aren’t the most flexible at the best of times, and I was getting tight and sore after the run, so I uncrossed and simply sat still.
 I closed my eyes, and let myself breathe in and out.
 I focussed on my breathing, and I focussed on all the positive things that I’m grateful in my life.

 I let my mind stay calm, empty, and quiet.

 I set a timer on my phone for twenty minutes, so I wouldn’t fall asleep and stay out there for hours.
 It’s funny how long twenty minutes feels, when you’re simply breathing in and out.
 After the timer went off, I went in, grabbed more breakfast, drank a delicious coffee, and had one of my most productive days of the past month.

-I am going to repeat this meditation exercise tomorrow, to see if the increased productivity is a coincidence or not, and if not then I’m thinking a little Nixest will do the trick.
+I am going to repeat this meditation exercise tomorrow, to see if the increased productivity is a coincidence or not.
 (My intuition is telling me it’s not a coincidence.)